After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 More than 120 firefighters respond

-A massive emergency response team of 124 firefighters responded to the crowded scene, treating and transporting victims to trauma centers and nearby hospitals, the LAFD said.
+A massive emergency response team of 124 firefighters responded to the crowded scene, treating and taking victims to trauma centers and nearby hospitals, the LAFD said.

-“Many people were lined up at the valet podium, coming out of the nightclub, and gathered around the food stands,” said LAFP public information officer Erik Scott.
+“Many people were lined up at the valet podium, coming out of the nightclub, and gathered around the food stands,” said Capt.
+Erik Scott, a spokesperson for the fire department.

+A total of 36 people were hurt, with injuries “ranging from minor pain to serious fractures and lacerations,” police said Sunday.

-On Saturday officials said seven victims were hospitalized in critical condition, six in serious condition, and 10 in fair condition.
-An additional seven people declined transport after being evaluated at the scene.
+In the initial hours after the crash, officials said seven victims were hospitalized in critical condition, six in serious condition, and 10 in fair condition.
+An additional seven people declined further medical treatment after being evaluated at the scene.
 The victims, ranging in age from their mid-20s to early 30s, included 18 women and 12 men, according to the LAPD.
-On Sunday, the LAPD said a total of 36 people had been hurt, with injuries “ranging from minor pain to serious fractures and lacerations.”

 A night that could have been worse

-“We’re very fortunate there were no deaths … When you have 30 individuals injured and seven critical.
-We’re very appreciative of the coordinated effort of our public safety partners and we remain committed to supporting the victims in the community,” Scott said.

-Scott commended the efforts of bystanders, many of whom stepped in to help injured strangers.
+First responders commended the efforts of bystanders, many of whom stepped in to help injured strangers.
+Videos taken after the crash show some victims helping each other while bleeding on the pavement and waiting for aid.

 “People were helping each other out,” VanGerpen said.
 “People were waiting to go inside there (the nightclub), they’re ordering tacos, so they’re seeing people that they don’t even know are injured.
 They’re stepping in to help them out.”